 In addition to these weapons, we each carried our sidearm.
 Aboard we had a dozen hand grenades, ammo for the 203, 4 AT-4 anti-tank weapons, and

-claymore mines.
+Claymore mines.
 We were most definitely a force to be contended with.

 As it was, they mostly ended up babysitting.
 I wonder how the tankers assigned to us felt being left out of the last great tank battles of the 20th Century.

 As they say, all good things must come to an end.
 The air war had been going on for over a month, and we were coming up on the end of February.
 While the weather hadn’t been too bad yet, it would be hot soon.
-The desert heat would probably be more dangerous to us than the Republican Guard ever would.
+The desert heat would be more dangerous to us than the Republican Guard ever could.